unknown321/ipod_theme/README.md

 - `*_0565.png`: RGB565
 - `*_1888.png`: Any RGB with alpha

 If the original artwork doesn't end with `_1888.png`, and your new artwork contains a larger number of total colors than the original, you must use Indexed Color in Photoshop to reduce the total number of colors.
-After reducing the total number of colors with Photoshop, you may need to open and re-save the processed artwork using Preview.
+After reducing the total number of colors with Photoshop, open and re-save the processed artwork using Preview (Mac) or Paint (Windows).

 If you don't have Photoshop or don't want to reduce the total number of colors, you can also delete the original artwork, then save yours as `*********_1888.png`.
 For example, delete `229442246_0065.png` and save yours as `229442246_1888.png`.